 Accounts Receivable: The Corporation sells to customers using credit terms customary in their industry.
 Interest is not normally charged on receivables.
 Management establishes a reserve for losses on their accounts based on historic loss experience and current economic conditions.
 Losses are charged off to the reserve when management deems further collection efforts will not produce additional recoveries.
-These financial statements contain no allowance for losses since management expects that all accounts receivable are fully collectible at September 30, 2017 and 2016.
+These financial statements contain no allowance for losses since management expects that all accounts receivable are fully collectible at September 30, 2018 and 2017.

-Equipment and Supplies Inventory: Inventories, which consist primarily of equipment and supplies for sale, are stated at the lower of cost or market, with cost determined by using the specific identification method.
+Equipment and Supplies Inventory: Inventories, which consist primarily of equipment and supplies for sale, are stated at the lower of cost or net realizable value, with cost determined by using the specific identification method.

 Advertising Costs: The Corporation expenses advertising costs as incurred.
-Advertising costs for the years ended September 30, 2017 and 2016 were \$797,841 and \$768,458, respectively.
+Advertising costs for the years ended September 30, 2018 and 2017 were \$592,276 and \$797,841, respectively.